AlongWY/sccdec/README.md

 ```
 @misc{feng2024selfconstructedcontextdecompilationfinedgrained,
       title={Self-Constructed Context Decompilation with Fined-grained Alignment Enhancement},
-      author={Yunlong Feng and Yang Xu and Dechuan Teng and Honglin Mu and Xiao Xu and Libo Qin and Wanxiang Che and Qingfu Zhu},
+      author={Yunlong Feng and Dechuan Teng and Yang Xu and Honglin Mu and Xiao Xu and Libo Qin and Qingfu Zhu and Wanxiang Che},
       year={2024},
       eprint={2406.17233},
       archivePrefix={arXiv},